Loading chat...

 Legislative Description

-Mental Health Law - Danger to the Life or Safety of the Individual or of Others - Definition (Right to Treatment)
+Mental Health Law - Definition of Danger to the Life or Safety of the Individual or of Others and Reports on Emergency Evaluation Petitions (Right to Treatment)

 Veterans